Infantry Weapons

 Caliber range

-Modern examples range from intermediate rifle calibers through full-power rifle cartridges and heavy 12.7 mm / .50-caliber class weapons.
+Modern examples range from intermediate rifle calibers through full-power rifle cartridges and heavy machine-gun cartridges above 8 mm but below the 20 mm cannon threshold.

 Role